datawire/reference-infrastructure-fabric/README.md

 ### Prerequisites

 1. You need an active AWS account and a AWS API credentials.
-Please read our five-minute "Bootstrapping AWS" guide if you do not have an AWS account or AWS API credentials.
+Please read our five-minute [AWS Bootstrapping](docs/aws_bootstrap.md) guide if you do not have an AWS account or AWS API credentials.

 2. You need to install the following third-party tools.
 You can perform this manually or run `bin/setup-required-tools`: